plotly/public-health/tutorials/google-flu-trends.md

 ![Add Text](../screencasts/google-flu-trends/dashboard/add-text.png)

-Now to add the Oklahoma bar plot, click *+Plot* in the bottom left corner of the screen.
+Now to add the Oklahoma Bar Plot, click *+Plot* in the bottom left corner of the screen.
 A new box ought to appear with the option to 'Add a Plot'.
 Click, the *'Your Files'* option and then in the pop-up select the **Oklahoma Bar Plot** we made earlier.

 ![Add Oklahoma Bar](../screencasts/google-flu-trends/dashboard/add-plot.png)